whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The fact of the matter is that there are **anti-allergen sprays** available.

-Some of them you apply to you kitty's coat.
+Some of them you apply to your kitty's coat.

 Others you use on carpeting, upholstered furniture, and your mattress to render allergens harmless.